9 Must-Haves for Your YouTube Sponsorship Contract Template to Earn More & Keep Your Money

 A success fee is a great way to make a little extra cash!

-9. When the brand’s reputation changes
+9. Avoid losing income when the brand’s reputation changes

 I don’t want to be the bearer of all doom, but it’s kind of my job to educate you about and protect you from bad things that may happen in a brand deal, like a brand cancelling a sponsorship.